Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System

 Note that in \cite{Walden2023} the HTF mass flow rate $\dot{m}$ can vary within a certain range, here we assume that $\dot{m}$ is constant.
-Although this simplification leads to a lower flexibility of the system, it avoids the introduction of an additional control variable and thus reduces the complexity of the problem as well as the computational effort required to compute the numerical solution.
-The compressor shaft speed $D$ can be varied to control the pressure ratio within the HTHP and thus the thermal oil temperature $\AO$ at the HTHX outlet.
-With Assumption \ref{Ass:ConstantControl} we require that the shaft speed can be changed only at the time grid points.
+Although this simplification leads to a lower system flexibility, it avoids the introduction of an additional control variable and thus reduces the complexity of the problem as well as the computational effort required to compute the numerical solution.